Bryukh/checkio-articles/golden-pyramid.md

 # Dynamic Programming

-But what if we will use dynamic programming method and break our problem to small pieces, which can be merged then.
+What if we use a dynamic programming method and break our problem into small pieces, which can be merged together.
-For simplicity look at the triangle upside down.
-Now look at the second (from new top) level.
+For simplicity's sake, look at the triangle upside down.
+Now look at the second (from the new top) level.
-For each cell we can choose what is the best possible for this small three element triangle.
+For each cell we can choose what the best possible is for this small three element triangle.
 Choose the best from the first level (early bottom), summarize with current cell value and write it.
 Now we have the new shorter triangle and can repeat this operation again and again.
 As result we have (N-1)+(N-2)+...2+1 operations and this is N\*\*2 complexity.